Melroy-lobo/Flight-Booker/README.md

 Create .env files in both frontend/ and backend/ with the values from .env.example.

-📸 Screenshots

-(Add some screenshots of the app here)

 📜 License

 This project is licensed under the MIT License.